by Dr. Rudy Cerullo II, ThD, PhD

 “See to it that no one comes short of the grace of God; that no root of bitterness springing up causes trouble, and by it many be defiled.”
 Heb.
 12:15

 When we allow the accuser of the brethren to begin to deceive us into believing the worst of people around us, we will find our minds being filled day and night with critical thoughts and suspicious feelings of others.
 If we rehearse an offense long enough, we’ll widen the circle of suspicion and begin to feel that most people just can’t be trusted…that no one is safe.
-This tendency always offers to measure the inaptitude of another’s actions, but is armed with a ready defense for its own path of destruction.

 If we have an offended heart, others secretly give us labels like: high maintenance, touchy, moody, critical, unwise, picky, demanding, angry, harsh, begrudging, manipulating, unforgiving, passive-aggressive, hard to get along with or not easily pleased.
-If we struggle with this, we’re not alone…but we are surely lonely.
+If we struggle with this, we’re not alone…but we are quietly lonely.
 Let’s unmask this tendency in each of our hearts-without blaming anyone-and find again His deep refreshing waters of forgiveness, freedom and trust.

 Here’s a simple test to determine if we have an Offended Heart.
 We know we are too easily offended when: